-Follow along to a online meditation
+Follow along to an online meditation

-When learning a new mediation, guidance is always super helpful.
+When learning a new meditation, guidance is always super helpful.
 I recommend using this Sa Ta Na Ma guided meditation for the first few times.
 The 12-minute guided meditation follows the above structure with two minutes for each voice style.
 Once you feel comfortable with the practice, you can do it independently.

 Practice other aspects of kundalini yoga